vinceyoumans/ibmc/README.md

 # Challenge

-I ate a snadwiche, answered some email... and fixed this project.
+That was really not the way I work....
+The computer had a damaged keyboard, it was dark and working that way is not easy.
-But it was very difficult to work on the other computer and I would like to get another chance if possible. however, I would like to use a different screen sharing system, and use MSCode.
+I would like to get another chance if possible. in the meantime, I fixed it and added testing.

-so I also included test suite
 and I may also dockerize it latter.

+cheers